Summer Job Search for Students

-Read here for information on how to find a summer job, including how to decide what kind of job is right for you, and where to find job listings.
+Explore information on how to find a summer job and where to find job listings.

 Once you find a job listing that fits your needs and interests, you can apply for the job.
-Here is information on how to apply for summer jobs, including how to obtain working papers if you need them, how to ask for references, and how to apply to summer jobs both online and in person.
+Here is how to apply for summer jobs, including the process for obtaining working papers if you need them, how to ask for references, when to start applying, and how to apply to summer jobs both online and in person.

-Read here for advice on how to apply for a summer job (or any job) when you are a student with limited work experience.
-Even if you haven't had much work experience yet, you can find a summer job that is right for you.
+It can be challenging to apply for a summer job (or any job) when you are a student and only have limited work experience.
+But even if you haven't had much work experience yet, you can still find a summer job that is right for you.

-To do so, use these strategies for finding summer job opportunities, for making your application stand out, for interviewing successfully, and for following up with employers to make the best impression possible.
+To do so, use these strategies to find summer job opportunities, make your application stand out, interview successfully, and follow up with employers after your initial interview to make the best impression possible.

 Summer jobs can be competitive, so one way to stand out is to write a strong resume.